dorahacksglobal/Hackathon-Playbook/thedao.md

 The final results will have the following impacts:

 - The votes obtained of one organizer will be converted into Hackathon DAO credits one-to-one.
 These credits can help the voters to evaluate in future seasons and can be exchanged into DAO tokens under a one-to-X ratio.
-- The organizer that gets both the highest workers' votes or developers' votes will be added into the Hackathon DAO whitelist for the next season and removed from blacklist if exists.
-If there's a tie for first place, all the winning organizer will be added to the whitelist.
+- The organizer that gets the highest workers' votes or developers' votes will be added into the Hackathon DAO whitelist for the next season and removed from blacklist if exists.
+If there's a tie for the first place, all the winning organizers will be added to the whitelist.

-Besides, we will hold an open vote for all the projects submitted through this season's hackathons.
+Besides, we will hold an open vote using quadratic voting for all the projects from this season's hackathons, where anyone (in or outside the Hackathon DAO) can show their preference.

-## 2. Community **Governance**
+- The bonus received will directly go to the hackers themselves.
+- The votes obtained of one hacker/team will be converted into Hackathon DAO credits one-to-one.
+These credits can help the voters to evaluate in future seasons and can be exchanged into DAO tokens under a one-to-X ratio.

+### **2. Community Governance**

 ### 2.1.
-Roles, Responsibilities and Obligations
+Roles, Responsibilities and Rights

 The Hackathon DAO community will be a community of **active hackathon sponsors and organizers**.
 What we want to point out in particular is the hackathon organizers we are looking for are great hackers who have great technical vision, solid skills and enthusiasm to organize events and push technological advances.

-- **DAO Funders (token holders)**
+- **DAO Funder (token holder)**
     - Source: Donors / DoraHacks assigned / Hackathon DAO token holders
     - Responsibilities & Rights:
         - All Discord channels are open for them.
-        - Discuss and vote for hackathon proposals each season.
+        - Discuss and vote for hackathon proposals.
 - **Hackathon Organizer**
     - Source: Hackathon DAO grant applications
     - Responsibilities & Rights: